NextCenturyCorporation/neon-gtd/README.md

         git clone https://github.com/NextCenturyCorporation/neon-gtd.git
         cd neon-gtd/

+3. Copy the sample NEON-GTD configuration file to the app config folder or supply your own.
+The configuration file specifies the default datasets and visualizations to display.
+It is described in detail [here][15].
+The sample configuration file is setup for the sample earthquake data referenced in step 1.

+        # Copy either the YAML or JSON config file.
+If Neon-GTD cannot find one, it will look for the other.
+        cp app/config/sample.config.yaml app/config/config.yaml
+        cp app/config/sample.config.json app/config/config.json

-3. Use npm and grunt to download dependencies and build the application.
+4. Use npm and grunt to download dependencies and build the application.
 This will create a neon-gtd war file in  the **neon-gtd/target** directory.

         npm install
         grunt

-4. Deploy the **neon-gtd-&lt;version&gt;.war** file to your container from step 1.
+5. Deploy the **neon-gtd-&lt;version&gt;.war** file to your container from step 1.
     Note: On Tomcat, this may be as simple as copying the file to your <apache-tomcat>/webapps folder.
 Optionally, you may want to rename the war file to be simply neon-gtd.war.

 5. If running against a stock, localhost Tomcat instance, browse to the [http://localhost:8080/neon-gtd/app/][neon-gtd-localhost] to verify its installation.
 The [Users Guide][neon-gtd-guide] describes its basic use.